czheluo/Teach-Bioinformatics-R-dataviz/README.md

-# tech-R-bioinformatics
+## tech-R-bioinformatics
-Materials for "Teaching the basic R " june 2019  in Majorbio
+Materials for "Teaching the dataviz in R " june 2019  in Majorbio